jkbredsquiggles/whitelabeldocumentation/Cognito.md

 Click Launch Hosted UI to be sent to the login page

-To use custom domain - will do this later, not sure if this is required when the hosted UI is not used

-- Go to App integration.Domain nam
-  - Select Use your domain - will need  a certificate from AWS and need to update domain alias
+### To use custom domain

+skipped this as we figured out how to avoid using the hosted UI and this this section was for setting up a custom domain for the hosted UI

-User management
+## User management

 - Log in to AWS and go to Cognito
 - Select General Settings.Users and groups